 Epicanthoplasty is often done with other eyelid surgeries, like upper eyelid surgery and ptosis correction surgery, to further enhance and enlarge the eyes.
+This treatment can also improve eye symmetry and minimise the oblique palpebral fissure for a more defined, open-eyed look.
+Typically, the epicanthoplasty procedure itself takes approximately 30-60 minutes to complete on an outpatient basis.

 Procedure Time: